lochbrunner/chop-specs/README.md

 x: int <- 1     // declaration and definition
 y = 1           // Short notation using type deduction.
 Note: This notation is still under discussion
 ```

+> Open Point: Should `<-` be also to be overloaded for custom behavior?
+For instance sending messages to a queue?

 #### Numbers